Kate Spade New York: Later stages

 In 2004, Kate Spade operated only 13 stores in the United States, and did not ship out of the country (Cohen 198).
 The company initially sold handbags, but eventually extended to include stationery, personal organizers, address books, shoes, beauty products, perfume, raincoats, pajamas, eyewear, and clothing.
 It now has a full women's clothing line.
-The business’ clothing and handbag lines are featured in retail stores all across America.
+The business' clothing and handbag lines are featured in retail stores all across the United States.
 Products are easily and continuously shipped around the world.
 By 2004, Kate Spade & Co. was worth $70 million, not including the complementary company Jack Spade.
 Kate Spade has over 180 stores around the world, and is sold in more than 400 stores worldwide (Cohen 198).
-Kate and Andy went from taking “the nothing black bag” to a creative personalized purse, now they create merchandise from the simple tote to home decor and bedding.
+Kate and Andy went from taking "the nothing black bag" to a creative personalized purse, to later creating merchandise from the simple tote to home decor and bedding.

 In November 2006, apparel giant Liz Claiborne Inc. bought Kate Spade for $124 million from Neiman Marcus Group.
 Andy Spade was initially in charge of company operations, but, in 2007 after the sale of the company, operational control was turned over to Liz Claiborne.
 Kate Spade expanded their retail stores to include Kate Spade New York Outlets.
 The brand has over 47 outlet locations across the United States.
 The outlets offer Kate Spade New York handbags, clothing, jewelry, and accessories at a discounted price.
 Kate Spade New York Products are also sold in major department stores including Nordstrom, Macy's, and Dillard's.
 Kate Spade New York handbags, clothing, jewelry, accessories, and home products can be found in these major department stores.
 Kate Spade Home products are also sold at Bed, Bath and Beyond.
 As of January 2017, Kate Spade New York also debuted an exclusive collection with Williams Sonoma, including dinnerware, glassware, and flatware.

 Tapestry, Inc. purchased Kate Spade & Company in July 2017 for $2.4 billion.

 In June 2018, following the death of Kate Spade by suicide, Tapestry, Inc. announced a plan to donate $1 million towards mental health awareness, starting with a $250,000 donation to Crisis Text Line.

 Company

 Merchandise

 Kate Spade's first handbag was sold in January 1993.
 Shortly after the initial products were released, new collections came out containing glasses, jewelry, and other small accessories (winter 36).
 In 2007, "kate spade at home" was launched as a home collection brand.
 It features bedding, bath items, china, and various items for the home and wallpaper.
 In April 2013, Kate Spade New York launched a new fragrance called Live Colorfully.
 Previous perfumes of the house include Kate Spade from 2003 and Twirl from 2010.
 Live Colorfully is a fragrance made in-house that marks the 20th anniversary of the brand.
 Each of Spade's products sold are packaged, and each one has a card that gives a description of Kate and Andy's journey to the top.

+Kate Spade New York competes with Michael Kors.